scrasmussen/IAP_cas-esm2_collab/README.md

     NetCDF Fortran are installed in different directories.
     Variables netcdf_c_ROOT and netcdf_fortran_ROOT will be automatically set if they are not defined.
+  - Once the user has debugged the cause they can edit `scripts/ccsm_utils/Machines/env_machopts.[machine_name] for a more permanent fix.

 ```

 ### Run Case
-The bash script will handle the setup and running of the code and if preferable to manually running `mpiexec` but that option is explained below.
+The bash script will handle the setup and running of the code and is preferable
+to manually running `mpiexec` but that option is explained below.

 ```
 To edit the namelists before running the user may need to change to the